CJB14/web-api-quiz/README.md

-# web-api-quiz
+#  User story
-This quiz wil display a timed quiz with live feedback on correct and incorrect answers.
-At the end of the quiz you will receieve a score and an option to retry the quiz or exit.
+AS A coding boot camp student
+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers

 # Objective